apalache-mc/apalache/docs/src/adr/021rfc-prioritization.md

 decided whether it is worth interrupting any ongoing or planned work.

-When deciding which work item to take on next, we should favor work that is nearest to scoring minimum effort and maximum impact: (`e0`, `i0`).
+When deciding which work item to take on next, we should favor work that is nearest to scoring minimum effort and maximum impact: (`effort-easy`, `impact-high`).
 Ties should be resolved based on the worker's inclination or discussions within other stakeholders.

 The priority of work should be re-evaluated as the situation changes.
 E.g.: